Truck Accident FAQs

 A commercial truck accident has the potential to result in significant damages.
 Most cases are resolved through settlements that are designed to cover all past, present, and future expenses that a victim will face.

 Accident victims may receive compensatory damages, which includes economic and noneconomic damages.
-Economic damages relate to actual costs like medical bills, lost income and and property damage.
+Economic damages relate to actual costs like medical bills, lost income and property damage.

 By contrast, noneconomic damages are awards for far more subjective kinds of harm such as loss of consortium, disfigurement and pain and suffering.